What is a Preliminary Notice?

 Preliminary notices are also known as construction notices, notices to owner, NTOs, and pre-lien notices, but are distinguished from notices of intent to lien, monthly payment notices, and dunning letters; and they are sent at the start of a construction project before any payment disputes arise, and usually before any payments are due.

-This page provides a guide, frequently asked questions, forms, and all the information you need to know about preliminary notices.
+This page provides a guide, frequently asked questions, free preliminary notice forms, and all the information you need to know about preliminary notices.
 Whether you’re collecting and receiving notices, or you’re sending them, this information will help you understand and master the construction notice document and process.